stefanberger/ima-namespaces-tests/README.md

 has to set the IMA_TEST_UML environment variable and have it point to the UML 'linux' executable.
 Since the test cases are running in a chroot environment and devices such as /dev/null have to be created for it, it is necessary to run the UML tests as root.
+A list of supported test can be found in the file `uml-testcases`.

 The following command line can be used to run UML tests.
 The UML `linux` executable it assumed to be located at /usr/local/bin/linux.